The Accuracy of GPS Devices: How Accurate is GPS Tracking?

 Basic Principles of GPS Tracking

 Have questions about how this technology functions?
-Learn more about how GPS tracking works.
+Learn more about how GPS tracking works

 Conditions That Affect GPS Tracking Accuracy

 GPS uses the frequency of radio signals to determine the location of a device.
 The GPS device makes these calculations by measuring the time it takes for radio signals to be received from several satellites orbiting the earth.
 These satellites transmit signals to each other and the GPS device can measure these transmissions to calculate the precise location of the device.
+Factors such as signal blockage and atmospheric conditions can affect GPS accuracy, leading to potential disruptions in the precision of the data.

 - below high buildings